Zadmasu/Homework-1/README.md

 ## Business Activities and Landscape

-The company attracts young customers who are disillusioned with traditional banks.
+The company attracts young customers who are dissatisfied with traditional banks.
 Varo money has a social mission to lower the cost of banking by providing;

 * Free banking
 * Savings account with 1.5 % APY